buildingamind/NewbornEmbodiedTuringTest/README.md

 - **Environment**

    Create the simulation environment using the path to your Unity executable (see Step 1).
-The path must be absolute and not relative.
    ```python
    environment = Environment(executable_path="path/to/executable.x86_64")
    ```